Release Notes¶

 - Deprecated support for using a single dictionary to hold key/values of conditions for a settings-based feature flag.
 Support will be removed in Django-Flags 5.0.
 Use a list of dictionaries or tuples instead.

-- Added a before datecondition that is met whenever the current date is before the expected date.
+before datecondition that is met whenever the current date is before the expected date.

 4.0.3¶